theobald-software/helpcenter.theobald-software.github.io/includes/articles/bapi/access-data-in-the-sap-public-cloud.md

 5. Fill out the connection details, see [Connection Settings](../documentation/sap-connection/settings.md/#general).
 	- In the field **Library**, enter the path to the SAP Cryptographic Library (sapcrypto.dll).
 	- In the field **Client PSE**, enter the path to the client .pse file.
-5. In the *Authentication* tab, enter the username and passwort of the SAP *Communication User*.
+5. In the *Authentication* tab, enter the username and password of the SAP *Communication User*.
 6. Activate the checkbox **User name is alias**.<br>
 ![sap-source-authentication-websocket](../assets/images/articles/bapi/WebSocket-Authentication.png){:class="img-responsive"}
 8. Click **[Test designer connection]** to validate the connection between the {{ productName }} Designer and the SAP system.